 The difference is that --output

-creates a new file, or truncates an existing file, whereas --images
+truncates an existing file, whereas --images

-requires the file to already exist.
-The former is better for image file, the latter for real block devices.
+file to already exist.
+The former is better for image file, the latter

 Building an image can take several minutes, and that’s with fast access to a Debian mirror and an SSD.
 The slowest part is typically running debootstrap, and that always results in the same output, for a given Debian release.
 This means its easy to cache.